Skip to navigation

 Business property owners and tenants often misunderstand their legal obligation to make premises accessible to individuals with disabilities.
 Many businesses mistakenly believe that if they owned or leased premises before accessibility laws were enacted or if they have not made substantial physical changes to premises during that time then they have no obligation to make it accessible to individuals with disabilities.
 In other words, they believe they are “grandfathered in,” making them exempt from laws that now require businesses open to the public to be fully accessible to individuals with disabilities.
 The reality is that most business owners welcome disabled customers and offer assistance if it is needed.
 Yet, both federal and state laws require businesses to do significantly more.
 Our lawyers are experienced in advising clients on all aspects of the ADA.
 We also represent clients in suits brought against them for ADA non-compliance.
 Often, “career plaintiffs” look for violations of ADA in order to seek some form of cash settlement.
 We fight these claims and win.

-We represent architects, engineers and other design professionals in contractual issues related to project delivery systems such as design-build, design-bid-build, and fast-track.
+We represent architects and engineers in contractual issues related to project delivery systems such as design-build, design-bid-build, and fast-track.
 We advise on relationships with owners, consultants, contractors or subcontractors, during the pre-design, design, construction and post-construction phases.
 We handle claims regarding design professionals, and by or against professional liability insurance carriers.
 Our practice in this area is enhanced by the group’s experience in the formation and management of design professional practices.

-Our Construction Practice Group lawyers who focus on architects, engineers and other design professional issues work closely with team members in our Professional Liability Practice Group.
+Our Construction Practice Group lawyers who focus on design professional issues work closely with team members in our Professional Liability Practice Group.

 Appellate Advocacy